pubky/pkarr/README.md

 - **1000-byte limit** — PKARR is for discovery, not storage
 - **Caching everywhere** — Clients and relays cache aggressively for performance
 - **Relays for browsers** — Web apps use HTTP relays since browsers cannot open UDP sockets

-PKARR is the I/O library that reads and writes DNS records to the DHT.

 ## FAQ